ShadowOne333/A-Link-to-the-Past-Redux/ReadMe.md

 https://github.com/ShadowOne333/A-Link-to-the-Past-Redux

+### Retranslation Redux:

+	Additionally, and thanks to the incredible and in-depth work of the guys at Translation Quest (Chicken Knife, nejimakipiyo and Dattebayo), the entirety of the Zelda 3 script has been reworked to be more in-line with the original Japanese script.

+	Names, locations, items, religious references, all that is changed to make the script a much richer and refined product.
+NOTE: You DO NOT need to patch Redux first in order to apply this hack.
+You can apply this by its own over a vanilla/clean ALttP ROM, and then whatever optional patches the user might desire.

 -------------------

 ## Changelog

 * All of the features found in the "[A Link to the Past DX](https://www.romhacking.net/hacks/2234/)" project by Conn & qwertymodo
+* New inventory GFX starting from version 7.0, which gives individual slots to every item, including one per each bottle and the shovel is handled as a separate and permanent item.
+Ocarina and Golden Bee names have been fixed manually for this too.
+Additionally, you can even switch between items quickly with the press of the L or R buttons!
+* Max consumables for Bombs and Arrows are now 60 for Bombs and 99 for Arrows (v7.0 and onwards)
+* Permanent Shovel, as well as being able to dig up items with it in the overworld (by PowerPanda)
+* Skip the Title Screen sequence by pressing Start, you no longer have to wait until the Triforce and title screen finish their animation (by PowerPanda)
+* Virtual Console's flashing and colour modifications have been disassembled and ported over, so people with photosensitivity can enjoy the game without much risk.
+* More bugfixes, additional to those found in A Link to the Past DX (Some SFXs not triggering, Fairy restores 8 hearts, fixed Pendant drop position, Sword beam equal in damage to Master Sword, Dark World spawn fix, Whirl fix, Cane of Somaria fix, etc.)
+* MSU-1 playback included
 * Change Link’s hair and hat to closely match his original artwork.
 * Change Agahnim colours to match the original red robe and blue skin artwork.
 * Changed Uncle’s sprite to match official artwork.